-Performance Level: State, health insurer and provider for the commercial population.
+Performance Level: State, health insurer and provider (if applicable) for the Commercial market only.

-Calibration: Prior to performing any performance calculations, one must calibrate the national data:
+Calibration: Prior to performing any performance calculations, DHCC must calibrate the national data:

 1. The national average EDU observed-to-expected ratio and the national average EDU observed rate would likely need to be purchased from NCQA either through an existing consultant contractor or directly from NCQA.
 To contact NCQA, email Chris Carrier (carrier@ncqa.org) and Samantha Firetti (firetti@ncqa.org), and ask for the national average EDU observed-to-expected ratio and the national average EDU observed rate for the performance period.